TNG/if-webpage-plugins/DISTRIBUTION.md

 1. Run `./scripts/prepare-release.sh` to create a version bump commit and a tag.
 2. Create the GitHub release.
-3. Trigger the release workflow in the release repo.
+3. The release workflow should be triggered automatically and an admin needs to approve it.
 It picks up the latest tag to create a release.

 Background: